-Based Aircraft means aircraft permanently based at the Airport pursuant to a lease or permit directly with the Airport Commission, or a permit or sub-lease from an Airport lessee or FBO.
+Based aircraft: aircraft permanently based at the Airport pursuant to a lease or permit directly with the Airport Department, or a permit or sub-lease from an airport lessee or FBO.

-Fixed Base Operator or "FBO" shall mean a person operating a concession granted by the Airport Commission to provide a full range of aeronautical services to the aeronautical public at the Airport.
+Fixed base operator (FBO): a person operating a concession granted by the Airport Department to provide a full range of aeronautical services to the aeronautical public at the Airport.

-Fuel handling means the transportation, delivery, fueling, and draining of fuel or fuel waste products, and the fueling of aircraft.
+Fuel handling: the transportation, delivery, fueling, and draining of fuel or fuel waste products, and the fueling of aircraft.

-Fuel storage area means any portion of the airport designated temporarily or permanently by the Airport Commission as an area in which gasoline or any other type of fuel may be stored or loaded
+Fuel storage area: any portion of the airport designated temporarily or permanently by the Airport Department as an area in which gasoline or any other type of fuel may be stored or loaded.

-Major aircraft alterations and repair means major alterations and/or repairs of the parts or of the types listed in the most current FAR Part et. seq.
+Major aircraft alterations and repair: major alterations and/or repairs of the parts or of the types listed in the most current FAR Part et. seq.

-Movement Area means those areas of the Airport designated for the taxiing, take-off and landing of aircraft.
-Movement Areas include, without limiting the generality hereof, all taxiways, taxilanes, aprons and runways on the Airport.
+Movement area: those areas of the Airport designated for the taxiing, takeoff and landing of aircraft.
+Movement Areas include, without limiting the generality hereof, all taxiways, and runways at the Airport.

-Notice to Airmen or NOTAM means an official notification from the Airport Commission or the FAA concerning the condition or use of the Airport for flight activities which, when posted in accordance with FAA regulations, is deemed to be notice to all pilots concerning such condition or limitation.
+Notice to Air Missions (NOTAM): an official notification from the Airport or the FAA concerning the condition or use of the Airport for flight activities which, when posted in accordance with FAA regulations, is deemed to be notice to all pilots concerning such condition or limitation.

-Person means a natural person, corporation, partnership, limited liability company or any other form of business organization.
+Person: a natural person, corporation, partnership, limited liability company or any other form of business organization.

-Preventive aircraft maintenance means maintenance that is not considered a major aircraft alteration or repair and does not involve complex assembly operations as listed in the most current FAR Part 43, Appendix A, Paragraph C.
+Preventive aircraft maintenance: maintenance that is not considered a major aircraft alteration or repair and does not involve complex assembly operations as listed in the most current FAR Part 43, Appendix A, Paragraph C.

-Service Provider shall mean an FBO or other aeronautical service provider operating under a concession granted by the Airport Commission to provide a limited range of aeronautical services at the Airport.
+Service Provider: an FBO or other aeronautical service provider operating under a concession granted by the Airport to provide a limited range of aeronautical services at the Airport.